Efficient polarizable QM/MM using the direct reaction field Hamiltonian with electrostatic potential fitted multipole operators: Results

 \subsection{Small bimolecular systems}

 In order to evaluate the strengths and potential shortcomings of the ESPF-DRF method, we have considered the interaction energies of small molecular systems of increasing complexity.
-These systems provide a way to test the multipole expansion approximation, where we test the ESPF-DRF method with the expansion truncated at atom-centred charges [denoted DRF(Q)] and with the expansion truncated at dipoles [denoted DRF(Q+$\muup$)].
-For all examples we perform ESPF-DRF calculations with atom-centred charge, and atom-centred charge and dipole expansions of the QM charge density, as well as the mean-field model for polarization, again using ESPF charge and dipole operators.
-All reference calculations were performed with Orca 6.\cite{neese_orca_2012,neese_software_2022,neese_span_2023}
+These systems provide a way to test the multipole expansion approximation, where we test the ESPF-DRF method with the expansion truncated at atom-centred charges [denoted DRF(Q)] and with the expansion truncated at dipoles [denoted DRF(Q+$\muup$)]. \hltt{Since we are ultimately concerned with the accuracy of our ESPF-DRF methodology compared to exact calculations, we focus here primarily on direct comparisons between high-level electronic structure methods and ESPF-DRF, although we also provide a comparison between ESPF-DRF and available IEDRF data below as well. } All reference calculations were performed with Orca 6.\cite{neese_orca_2012,neese_software_2022,neese_span_2023}